Join us for a special BIPOC (Black, Indigenous, and People of Color) centered class to practice the basics of Power Tools

 Taught by Aria Kampfer

-Taught by Teresa Audet
+Taught by Jules Bunch.

 Open shop but for turning!
 This open shop is only for students with previous turning experience or those who've taken a turning class with Fireweed.
 Bowl blanks will be available for purchase but feel free to bring your own prepped wood if you've got a project you are working on.
 Instructor Abbey Dickhudt will be at the shop to make sure everyone is staying safe.
 This IS NOT a class.
 This is a time for self-directed work to make shavings, make mistakes, and ask questions. *Woodshop lathes accommodate limited size blanks.
 If you have any questions about the wood you want to bring or the lathes, please reach out in advance.